kamprasad2007/presigned-url-generator/readme.md

 # Commands
 Basic serverless application to generate pre-signed url for images in S3 bucket.
+This will create a new S3 bucket and Syn images under assets folder.
+Once you call the lambda through API Gateway, it will generate pre-singed url for expiry time 600 seconds.

 ## install dependency
 `npm install`